 In cases where hair loss is prominent, surgery may be a necessary option to help you restore your confidence.

-This procedure involves removing healthy hair follicles from a donor site, usually the back of your head, and grafting them onto the thinning areas.
+This procedure involves removing healthy hair follicles from a donor site, usually the back of the head and grafting them onto the thinning areas.
 This technique is lauded for its natural-looking results and minimal scarring.

 In some cases, scalp reduction surgery may be an appropriate treatment.
 This procedure involves the surgical removal of bald areas of the scalp, followed by the stretching and repositioning of the hair-bearing scalp to cover the removed section.